Holiday Activites for young people of Tupton 2019

 Tupton Parish Council provides your local services.
 We strive to make Tupton a better place to live, work and play.
 Our website includes a wealth of information about how we conduct business and what we do.
 Use the search or browse the site to find whatever you are looking for.
 If you can't find the information you require then please contact us.

-The next Tupton Parish Council Meeting will be held on WEDNESDAY 12th January 2022 at 7.00 p.m. at Old Tupton Methodist Church.
+The next Tupton Parish Council Meeting will be held on WEDNESDAY 8th June 2022 at 7:00 p.m. at Old Tupton Methodist Church.
 Legislation now requires that the Councillors meet in person but members of the public may still join the meeting virtually by clicking on the link on the agenda which will be available here a few days before the meeting.
-There will be a very limited number of spaces available should you wish to join the meeting in person, but this can be possible by notifying the parish clerk and booking a place prior to the meeting.
-In accordance with the latest government guidance, all members of the public attending the meeting are required to wear a mask indoors.
+There will be a number of spaces available should you wish to join the meeting in person.

 A number of misleading statements have been brought to the Parish Council's attention in regard to the recent eviction of the travellers from the North Side Recreation Ground.

 We can confirm that neither Lee Rowley MP nor County Councillor Charlotte Cupit has contacted the Parish Council, neither has either Mr Rowley nor Cllr Cupit directly assisted the Parish Council during the eviction process.

 The travellers forced entry onto the playing fields on Sunday afternoon.
 Cllr Hancock attended the site, as did representatives of Tupton RUFC and New Tupton Ivanhoe FC.
 They spoke with both the police and the travellers and then tried to secure as much of the two clubs' property as possible.
 More »